 Please don't make me ask you this again.
 I don't want to mom you.
 You don't want me to mom you.
 For the love of all things beautiful, just do it already.
 The first step is setting up separate business account(s) and credit card(s) for your business stuff.

-The next step is to actually only use your business account for business your business.
-That means you put all your business income in your business account and pay for business expenses with the money in your business account.
+The next step is to actually using your business account strictly for business.
+That means you put all your business income in your business account and paying for business expenses with the money in your business account.
 (Yes, paying yourself is a business expense).
 And to use your personal account for personal expenses.
-Ok, cool, yes?
+Ok!
+Cool; yes?

 Listen, if you're freelancing or you have a small business and you're commingling your shit all the time, you gotta stop. ✋ That's not a high five.
 That's a full stop.
 Do your debit cards look exactly the same and that's why you think you can still have an excuse to sometimes buy your personal groceries through your business?